jolars/normreg/reviews.md

 > small toy datasets) to illustrate how normalization changes coefficient paths
 > for non-technical readers.

-We have no included a new figure (Figure 2 in the revision), which shows coefficient paths along the regularization paths for balanced and imbalanced binary features under different types of normalization.
+We have now included a new figure (Figure 2 in the revision), which shows coefficient paths along the regularization paths for balanced and imbalanced binary features under different types of normalization.